 - Employees in adult businesses such as brothel prostitutes and erotic dancers

 - Employees in carnivals and traveling shows

 - Locksmiths (NRS 655.070)

 - Property managers

-How do I apply for a work card in Las Vegas, NV?
+How to apply for a work card in Las Vegas, NV

 Each type of Nevada work permit may require a slightly different application procedure.
 But in general you need to do the following to be eligible: